-6:45 am - 8:15 am Breakfast
+7:00 am - 8:15 am Breakfast

-9:15 am - 9:45 am AM snack
+9:15 am - 9:45 am AM Snack

 11:30 am - 12:15 pm Lunch

 2:30 pm - 4:00 pm PM Snack

-5:00 pm - 5:30 pm Dinner
+5:00 pm - 5:30 pm Late Snack

 A typical breakfast will consist of cereal, milk, and fruit.
 A typical lunch is spaghetti with meat sauce, garlic bread, green beans, oranges, and milk.

 Two snacks are served daily.
-Children in care past 4:45pm will be offered an evening snack.
-Snacks shall consist of, but are not limited to, two of the following items: milk, fruit and/or vegetables, 100% fruit or vegetable juice, whole grain or enriched breads or cereal products and animal or vegetable protein.
+Children in care past 5:00 pm will be offered an evening snack.
+Snacks shall consist of, but are not limited to, two of the following items: milk, fruit, and/or vegetables, 100% fruit or vegetable juice, whole grain or enriched breads or cereal products and animal or vegetable protein.

-A menu of breakfast, lunch, supper and snacks is posted on the menu board outside the kitchen at least one week in advance.
+A menu of breakfast, lunch, supper, and snacks are posted on the menu board outside the kitchen at least one week in advance.
 Copies are available on our website and upon request.
 All meals and snacks comply with requirements of the Child and Adult Care Food Program administered by the State of Washington and the U.S. Department of Agriculture and contain adequate nutrients for a meal that is well-balanced and tasty.
-Meals are served in portions appropriate to the age and size of the children who are being served.
+Meals are served in portions appropriate to the age and size of the children.